andreas-karlsson-shof/ThesisReplication/README.md

 *Detailed descriptions of the code is left to in-program comments*

+### 4.2 Python Machine Learning Replication

+The Python code is stored in a notebook format (.ipynb) for easier user understanding.
+In particular, text and LaTeX code is rendered within the notebook to give detailed descriptions of what goes on within each section of the code.
+I reference to these specific descriptions for users looking for in depth explanations of blocks of code.
+Furthermore, there are also within-code comments for code-line specific explanations.
+The code is combined into a single file, and is to be run from top to bottom.
+Naturally, this has to be done *after* the STATA cleaning procedure has been completed as the Python code refers to outputs from the data cleaning procedure.
+After the user has ensured that the machine is compatible with all the package-specifications in section 2.3, the user needs to again set the project directory (PROJ_DIR) in the Python code.
+This needs to be the same project directory as specified in the STATA master file.

+The code has [**insert number of sections in python code here**] sections of code in total, each performing different tasks.

 [**step-by-step description**]

 To replicate the tables and figures used in the assignment.
 The aforementioned modules needs to be used.
 Furthermore, the two underlying data files: